Cleveland Police Looking For Cultural Diversity

 Andrew Fedynsky, the director of the Ukrainian Museum Archives, promises an evening that could help complete many a family tree in Northeast Ohio.

-DESCENDANTS OF DISPLACED PERSONS OFFERED NEW GLIMPSE INTO THEIR IMMIGRANT ROOTS
+DESCENDANTS OF DISPLACED PERSONS OFFERED NEW GLIMPSE INTO THEIR International Newcomer ROOTS

 The U.S. Holocaust Museum and Cleveland’s Ukrainian Museum Archives partnered to create a searchable database of Displaced Persons camps.
 It will be presented October 24 at the Slovenian National Home.